 We can picture it in our minds, even if we’ve never known it, the kind of rest that exists in that perfect parent-child relationship.
 We can imagine looking into their eyes and feeling… safe.
 Feeling no tension.
 Feeling no pressure to perform, no elephant in the room, no tingling sensation of doubt.
 Just… safe.
 At peace.
 Asleep to our worries and utterly un-self-conscious as we sit staring into the eyes of our predecessors, reveling in the reflection of our own worth in that glimmer of pride and adoration dancing across the glass surfaces of their eyes.
 Enough to put us in a trance-light state as we gaze into the windows of one another’s souls to marvel at the shimmering light of vitality and love pouring through.
 A feeling we chase, sometimes for a lifetime, even when it seems impossible to find or meant for a worthier soul.
 A total serenity that comes with feeling close to the ones that came before you, knowing that you share a oneness that no one else in the world can duplicate.
 And sometimes, having not been able to receive this kind of rest in the love of our own homes as children, we experience finality and solace in the circle of life, as we find ourselves miraculously providing for our own children what we ourselves lack — almost as if Love circled back to find us, to give us a second chance.
 I have come to find, and have not yet been proven wrong, that having just one devoted and reliable adult can be the difference between growing into a balanced human being and falling into the abyss.
 With just one source of imperfect-but-loving guidance, we often find ourselves strong enough to climb out of the muck and build a life for ourselves.
-To the extent that we lack this one thing, and fail to find it later on, and are all too often reduced to a spectacle as we spiral into one vice or another, forever lopsided and deficient in some way — even though there was never anything wrong with us, to begin with.
+To the extent that we lack this one thing, and fail to find it later on, we all too often seem to spiral into one vice or another, forever feeling lopsided and deficient in some way — even though there was never anything wrong with us in the first place.
 Without the mirror of another’s loving gaze, we simply cannot see ourselves as we should.
 Even as we fall, we are at least fleetingly aware of this immitigable truth.
 One of the only redeeming forces, however hyperbolized, ridiculed, and fictionalized, is that elusive remedy we like to call true love.
-Maybe our society idolizes it overmuch, or maybe it’s too rare to expect or find, but I think that our willingness to admit to finding deep and true love as the ultimate goal of our lives is a healthy form of vulnerability and self-awareness.
+Maybe our society idolizes it overmuch, or maybe it’s too rare to expect or find, but I think that our willingness to admit to a passion for finding deep and true love is a healthy form of vulnerability and self-awareness.
 It’s simply honest.
 Knowing that I am my love’s, and my love is mine is a special kind of oneness just as real and blissful as the ideal relationship with one’s parents.
 And unlike one’s parents, we have a sense of agency in searching for, finding, and choosing this person.
 Being chosen.
 There’s a different kind of special in the sense of belonging, when someone had a choice whether or not to love you; whether or not to stay with you; whether or not to build a life with you.
-They had no former obligation to you whatsoever; and yet, they chose you.
-To choose and be chosen — not once, but continually — is to connect to the light within another human being.
+They had no former obligation to you whatsoever, and yet, they chose you.
+To choose and be chosen is everything.

-There is nothing we seem to covet more than that couple who really "has it."
+And there is nothing we seem to covet more than that couple who really "has it."
 When they look into each other’s eyes, we see a childlike sense of dependency, a strength of devotion, a mutuality that goes beyond mere commitment and rests deep within the heart.
 And that’s it, in a word, isn't it?
 We see rest.
-If only we were able to trust, and to be worthy of trust, we might understand this most prized reward — but is trust, alone, enough to get us there?
+If only we can find a way to trust, and to be worthy of trust, we might find this most special kind of love.
+But is trust, by itself, enough to get us there?

 THE BEAUTY IN SURRENDER

-Sometimes, in order to experience such beauty, we must take trust to it's extreme.
-To say that I trust someone is merely to say that I place my confidence in that person’s intentions and actions; to surrender, however, is another matter entirely.
+Sometimes, in order to experience such beauty, we must take trust to its extreme.
+To say that I trust someone is merely to say that I place my confidence in that person’s intentions, and perhaps their actions; to surrender, however, is another matter altogether.
 Surrender is the pinnacle of trust; the utmost extent of un-self-reliance.

 But when we think of surrender, the image that usually comes to mind is one of war.
 We picture two armies fighting in a battle, and one of them is already losing; so, in an effort to preserve their lives, the troops decide to surrender.
 Arguably, it's a confusing concept to work out in terms of love.
 What does it mean to surrender to love?
 Since when, in this cold world, does some kind of Great Love affront us, and put us into such a position of imminent loss that we hoist the white flag?
 In what scenario is love a conquering force?
 I would be willing to wager that if you’ve ever been in love, you already know that this interchange actually makes sense.
 There comes a moment when, in developing a connection with someone, the intimacy and care and longing all seem to find synergy.
 If only for a moment, you have a choice.
 You can still walk away.
 You know that you are about to be overcome, and that once you give in, you probably won’t be able to simply abort the situation.
-There is something like a threshold, and, if you move past it, you know you’ve crossed the point of no return.
+There is something like a threshold, and if you choose to move past it, you know you will cross the point of no return.
 If you are wise, you won’t have come to this place entirely on accident; but regardless, few and far between are the people who won’t throw themselves with reckless abandon into a loving connection once they’ve found it.
 And why?
 Because it feels good, and not only that, but it feels right in some elusively divine way.
-This does not only describe romantic love, but can even be experienced, say, between a child and adoptive parents; between a foster parent or community mentor and that one, special child; or even in a deep, rich, and meaningful friendship.
+This does not only describe romantic love, but can even be experienced, say, between a child and adoptive parents; between a teacher and a student; or even in a deep, rich, and meaningful friendship.
 A lasting bond between two people is formed — it cannot easily be undone.

 Of course, we’re almost never so cheesy or poetic as to say, “I have connected with the light of another soul,” but that’s exactly what has happened.
-As far as I’m concerned, we might as well be honest, and call it what it is — some things, by their very nature, are totally disconnected from everything practical, and this is one of them; love is simply about love.
-The real question here is: why do we hesitate in pursuing and creating meaningful and deep connections in our lives?
+As far as I’m concerned, we might as well be honest, and call it what it is — some things, by their very nature, are totally disconnected from all things practical, and this is one of them; love is simply about love.
+The real question here is: why we hesitate in pursuing and creating meaningful and deep connections in our lives.
 What, exactly, do we have to lose?